Consensys/vscode-solidity-auditor/README.md

 ##### Themes (`preferences -> Color Theme`):

-* Visual Auditor Dark - based on Atom One
+* Visual Auditor Dark - based on the "Atom One" theme
+* Visual Auditor Light - based on the standard "light (VSCode)" theme
-* Visual Auditor Light - based on Solarized Light
+* Visual Auditor Light - based on the standard "Solarized Light" theme

 ##### Syntax Highlighting